Lost-Empire-Entertainment/Elypso-engine/README.md

 # Elypso engine

-**Elypso Engine** is a game development engine that is made with OpenGL, C++ 20 and [several libraries](https://github.com/Lost-Empire-Entertainment/Elypso-engine/blob/main/LIBRARIES.md) and it is primarily aimed for Windows 10 and 11.
-Linux support is coming very soon and this README file will be updated accordingly once Linux support is confirmed to be working.
+**Elypso Engine** is a game development engine that is made with OpenGL, C++ 20 and [several libraries](https://github.com/Lost-Empire-Entertainment/Elypso-engine/blob/main/LIBRARIES.md) and it runs natively on Windows and Linux.

 The engine is currently in the Alpha stage and has finished all of its Prototype versions.
-- Elypso Engine beta release date is aimed for spring 2025.
+- Elypso Engine beta release date is aimed for winter 2025.
-- Elypso Engine full release date is aimed for spring 2026.
+- Elypso Engine full release date is aimed for winter 2026.

 These dates are not final and may change so check back here regularly to see updates.